everornever/Website/README.md

 ## Professional Experience
 - **iOS Developer** – IBM iX, Sep.
 2022 – 2023
-  - Developed an app for the client KKH, primarily using SwiftUI and Kotlin Multiplatform.
+  - Developed an app for KKH, primarily using SwiftUI and Kotlin Multiplatform.
   - Ensured code quality by writing tests and creating snapshots.
   - Collaborated with designers and developers to maintain a consistent user experience across iOS and Android.

 - **Frontend Developer** – IBM iX, Aug.
 2021 – 2022
-  - Contributed to app and web development for the client BARMER using React and React Native.
+  - Contributed to app and web development for BARMER using React and React Native.
   - Played a key role in quality assurance and collaborated with designers and developers.
   - Supported project organization and documentation and participated in a BARMER hackathon.